MikaelFangel/Shell/readme.txt

     - To move back a directory use "cd .." to chain these do "cd ../../..".

     Using commands
-    - You can use all commands that are in the "/bin" directory on Linux.
+    - You can use all commands that are in your PATH.
     - This means that the shell supports: "wc", "pwd", "ls", "cat", "curl" and many more.
 All theses commands accept zero or more arguments.
-    - Use "ls /bin/" from any directory to get a complete list of all commands supported.

     Process Piping
     - You can pipe an output from a process as an input for another.
 You can do this using the pipe operator '|' between commands.